 Admission to the radiologic technology program is through a competitive selection process.
 The required general education and prerequisite courses must be complete or in-session when the student applies to the program.
-Applications are accepted once a year in January.
+Applications are accepted once a year between Dec.
+1-Jan 31.
 Information sessions are held each semester.
 Additional fees apply for most RTE courses.

 The radiologic technology program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
-The Joint Review Committee on Education in Radiologic Technology 20 North Wacker Drive, Suite 2850 Chicago, Illinois 60606-3182 Ph: 312-704-5300 Email: mail.jrcert.org Website: www.jrcert.org
+The Joint Review Committee on Education in Radiologic Technology 20 North Wacker Drive, Suite 2850

+Chicago, Illinois 60606-3182 Ph: 312-704-5300 Email: mail.jrcert.org Website: www.jrcert.org

 Radiologic Technology (p.
-129)
+123)